-If you have difficulty connecting, make sure you have entered the correct password.
-Then perform a power cycle on your computer and the X6 as described in Appendix D: Troubleshooting Tips on page 72.
+If you have difficulty connecting, make sure you have entered the correct password (if security is enabled). otherwise refer to Appendix A: Troubleshooting Tips on page 73.

 - 3 In the Successfully connected to [desired network] dialog box, you have three options.
 You can: - Select Save the network and Start this connection automatically if you always want to connect to the same network.
 Then click Close.
 The next time you start your computer you will automatically connect to the selected network. - Select Save the network and clear the Start this connection automatically check box if you don't want to automatically connect to this network every time you start your computer but you will want to connect in the future.
 Click Close to display the Select a location . . . dialog box where you choose a location.
 Windows Vista automatically applies the correct network security settings.